 There are more than 80 advertisers active on the platform already, and the number is growing by the day.

 Eric Porat’s experience in digital marketing channels and online advertising has proven itself useful, allowing him to understand the pain points and build products that help solve advertisers’ problems.
-While being the co-founder of three successful companies, Eric has continued his websites buying and selling business, effectively building a diversified portfolio and establishing himself as a specialist in this area.

 Eric Porat on Flippa